sameepsi/Audits/VTOSToken.md

 In line 127 instead of (_tokenLeft>=value) please check (balances[owner]>=value);
 ```

-* sendVTOSTokenToMultiAddr- The conditions is not checked whether the owner has the required amount of the token is available with the owner before adding it to the receivers address.
+* sendVTOSTokenToMultiAddr- The conditions is not checked whether the owner has the required amount of the token available with it before adding it to the receivers address.
 This will create invalid state and receivers will receive tokens more than the supplied tokens.

   Though the sub method of safeMath will not allow you to minus something from 0 but still code should also handle this vulnerability.

   Please add
 ```
 require(balances[owner]>=amount[i]); after line 139
 ```

-* destroyVTOSToken- Since you are removing tokens from the 'to' address and not assigning to anyone, the tokens and lost or burned and hence the totalSupply should also be reduced otherwise it will be an inconsistent state, i.e. add
+* destroyVTOSToken- Since you are removing tokens from the 'to' address and not assigning to anyone, the tokens are lost or burned and hence the totalSupply should also be reduced otherwise it will be an inconsistent state where total of all balances will be less than totalSupply, It will be good if you also keep track of the burned tokens so far with variable like _totalBurned and update it everytime tokens are burned or destroyed.
+Following lines needs to be added to maintain the consistent state
 ```
 _totalSupply=_totalSupply.sub(value) after line 151
 ```